SAP/jenkins-library/documentation/docs/guidedtour.md

 For more information on the Jenkins lifecycle management and how to customize your Jenkins, have a look at the [Operations Guide for Cx Server][devops-docker-images-cxs-guide].

+## (Optional) Sample Application

+Copy the sources of the application into your own Git repository.
+While we will ask you to fork the application's repository into a public GitHub space, you can use any version control system based on Git. **Note: A public GitHub repository is visible to the public.
+The configuration files may contain data you don't want to expose.**

+1. Create an organization on GitHub, if you haven't any yet.
+See [Creating a new organization][github-create-org].
+1. Fork the repository [cloud-cf-helloworld-nodejs][cloud-cf-helloworld-nodejs] into your GitHub organization.
+See [Fork a repo][github-fork-repo]
+1. Get an account and space in the Cloud Foundry environment.
+For the deployment of the application you need access to a space on the Cloud Foundry environment of the SAP Cloud Platform.
+If you haven't any yet, get a [Trial Account][sap-cp-trial].
+1. Select the `1_REST_persist_in_Memory` branch of your [cloud-cf-helloworld-nodejs] fork.
+Other branches might work as well, but this one is tested.

 ## Create Your First Pipeline

 For the beginning, we recommend using an SAP sample application.
 The repository [cloud-cf-helloworld-nodejs][cloud-cf-helloworld-nodejs] contains a simple `nodejs` application that can be enriched with a pipeline built with MTA and deployed into the Cloud Foundry environment.

-1. Fork the [cloud-cf-helloworld-nodejs][cloud-cf-helloworld-nodejs] repository into your GitHub organization.

-1. Select the `1_REST_persist_in_Memory` branch of your [cloud-cf-helloworld-nodejs] fork.
+1. Get your application repository in place.
 1. Create a new file with the name `Jenkinsfile` in the root level of your repository and enter the following code:
    ```
    @Library('piper-lib-os') _